-| Chios Nature Ltd
+Chios Nature Ltd

 We are a not-for-profit company founded in London in 2005 with the aim of working to protect and preserve the diversity of the wildlife of Chios, Oinousses and Psara.
 We plan to achieve this by organising and funding a wide range of principally educational activities.

-We hope that by highlighting the richness and beauty of the wildlife, both local people and visitors will be inspired to take a greater interest in it.
+We believe that by highlighting the richness and beauty of the wildlife, both local people and visitors will be inspired to take a greater interest in it.
 They may even choose to make small changes in their attitudes, lifestyle and behaviour.
 And the wildlife will still be there for future generations to enjoy.

 Chios, Oinousses & Psara

-| The Greek island of Chios lies in the Eastern Mediterranean, a few miles off the Turkish coast.
+The Greek island of Chios lies in the Eastern Mediterranean, a few miles off the Turkish coast.
 Together with the neighbouring islands of Oinousses and Psara and a sprinkling of smaller, uninhabited, rocky islets, it forms a distinct group.
 Within a relatively small area these islands offer a diverse range of habitats that include fertile cultivated land, forested hillsides, river valleys, rocky cliffs and mountain plateaux, marshes, dunes and beaches - all surrounded by the waters of the Aegean Sea. |

 |